FermiDirak/instabotjs/README.md

 This Instagram cli will let you:
 * Repost memes directly from Reddit
 * Post custom Instagram posts { image, caption } from the cli
-* Automate following and refollowing suggested users
+* Automate following users from your suggested users list

 ## Getting Started